Generate project documentation using GitHub Copilot

 Summary

 GitHub Copilot can help you generate project documentation that meets the specific needs of your project and its stakeholders.
-The Chat view can be used to generate project documentation in three different modes: Ask, Edit, and Agent.
+The Chat view can be used to generate project documentation in three different modes: Ask, Agent, and Plan.
 Each mode has its own strengths and weaknesses, and the best mode to use depends on the specific task at hand.
-The ask mode is best for asking questions about your codebase or technology concepts.
-The edit mode is best for making changes to specific files in the project.
-The agent mode is best for generating project documentation that requires a more in-depth understanding of the project.
+The Ask agent mode is best for asking questions about your codebase or technology concepts.
+The Agent mode is best for generating project documentation that requires an in-depth understanding of the project.
+The Plan mode is best for creating a detailed implementation plan before generating documentation, which can then be handed off to Agent mode for execution.